ImaanBontle/SDV-immersive-weathers/README.md

 If the problem persists or you do not see your mod included in this list, you can [submit a bug report][bugs-link].
 Try to answer the prompts to the best of your ability and mention any suspected mod conflicts.
 You will need to provide a link to your [SMAPI log][smapi-log] as part of the report.

-If you would like submit a bugfix, please submit a pull request with the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix ![fix][bugfix-label] and ![contibution][contribution-label] labels.
+If you would like submit a bugfix, please submit a pull request with the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Feature Suggestions <a id="suggestions"></a>